iqtree/iqtree.github.io/doc/AliSim.md

 This simulates a new alignment under the [HKY model](https://dx.doi.org/10.1007%2FBF02101694) with a transition/transversion ratio of 2 and nucleotide frequencies of 0.2, 0.3, 0.1, 0.4 for A, C, G, T, respectively.

+Besides, AliSim allows users to simulate alignnments with DNA error model by adding `+E{<Error_Probability>}` into the `<model>` when specifying the model with `-m <model>`.
+For example:

+     iqtree2 --alisim alignment_HKY_error -t tree.nwk -m HKY{2.0}+F{0.2/0.3/0.1/0.4}+E{0.01}

+This simulates a new alignment under the HKY model as the above example, but with a sequencing error probability of 0.01.
+That means the nucleotide of 1% sites of the simulated sequences is randomly changed to another nucleotide.

 AliSim also supports all [rate heterogeneity across sites](...) such as:

      iqtree2 --alisim alignment_HKY_G -t tree.nwk -m HKY{2.0}+F{0.2/0.3/0.1/0.4}+G{0.5}